Follow HIPAA to Build a Regulatory Compliant Telehealth Platform

 Secure Documentation Management

 A secure documentation management system will facilitate your document flow, help you manage user roles, and protect patients’ PHI from breaches and hijacks.
-It should include access controls, audit trails, and encryption to ensure the confidentiality and integrity of sensitive medical records.
+It must include access controls, audit trails, and encryption to ensure the confidentiality and integrity of sensitive medical records.

 Appointing Compliance, Privacy, and Security Officers